 Governments and investors are considering how best to guide the world’s surplus of income-seeking investable funds down the infrastructure route.
 Much more needs to be done.
 We need a compact between three categories of officialdom which seldom speak to each other: government investors, donors, and project sponsors.

-The first of these three groups are Global Public Investors.
+The first of these three groups are the Global Public Investors.
 These include the world’s sovereign funds and public pension funds which, together with central banks, command around $35tn of investable assets, according to OMFIF rankings.
 Many of these institutions are seeking higher returns in what are popularly known as ‘alternative’ assets like infrastructure.

 The second category comprises government departments and agencies that fund development.
 Increasingly, through sophisticated and powerful indirect financing mechanisms, they are embarking on improving the scope and efficiency of lending by multilateral agencies such as the World Bank and its private sector-focused scion, the International Finance Corporation.
 At April’s spring meetings of the International Monetary Fund and World Bank in Washington, donors explored ways of providing guarantees for raising private sector participation in official infrastructure funding programmes.
 A lot of this can be linked to ‘green’ financing instruments.